ShamylAzizi/shamylazizi/README.md

 🌟 Aspiring analyst building proficiency while exploring opportunities across industries
 <br/>
-📚 Studied Business Analytics at the Monash University in Selangor, Malaysia
+📚 Studied Business Analytics at the Monash University in Malaysia
 <br/>
 📊 Currently working on a personal analytics project using SQL and Power BI!